Ade-yem/news-homepage/README.md

 I found a way to make my overall styles more presentable and easier with some code snippets i found online .
 The styles are in the [universal css](./css/universal.css) file.

 ### Useful resources

-- [W3 schools](https://www.w3schools.com/howto/howto_js_sidenav.asp) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [W3 schools](https://www.w3schools.com/howto/howto_js_sidenav.asp) - This helped me to create the side navigation bar for the  mobile view.

 ## Author